-Minco Exploration plc ("Minco Exploration", "Minco", or the "Company") together with its subsidiaries Norsub Limited, Minco Ireland Limited, Minco Mining Limited, and Westland Exploration Limited (the "Minco Subsidiaries" and collectively the "Group"), has interests in exploration and evaluation properties located in geologically prospective areas of Ireland.
-The Minco Subsidiaries had been subsidiaries of Minco plc prior to 30 August 2017 (See Note 2 to Consolidated Financial Statements) and have been carrying on the business of exploring and evaluation of mineral properties in Ireland since 1995.
+Minco Exploration PLC ("Minco Exploration", "Minco", or the "Company") together with its subsidiaries Norsub Limited, Minco Ireland Limited, Minco Mining Limited, and Westland Exploration Limited (the "Minco Subsidiaries" and collectively the "Group"), has interests in exploration and evaluation properties located in geologically prospective areas of Ireland.
+The Minco Subsidiaries had been subsidiaries of Minco PLC prior to 30 August 2017 (See Note 2 to Consolidated Financial Statements) and have been carrying on the business of exploring and evaluation of mineral properties in Ireland since 1995.
 Substantially all of the Group's efforts are devoted to exploring its mineral properties.

-The Company's exploration activities have been adversely affected by the effects of the global COVID-19 pandemic.
-Minco Exploration has followed the instructions and advice of government and health authorities, as well as industry-wide best practice guidelines, and limited travel and field activities to help control the spread of COVID-19.
-Planned field work and drill programs were postponed or delayed and the planned listing of the Company's shares on the Euronext Dublin Stock Exchange was deferred.
+The Company's exploration activities were active again, having been delayed in the previous years by the effects of the global COVID-19 pandemic, as Minco followed the instructions and advice of government and health authorities, and limited travel and field activities to help control the spread of COVID-19.